Iasa-Global/btabok/index.md

 summary: The Business Technology Architecture Body of Knowledge (Btabok) is a free public archive of IT architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of Iasa, the world’s largest IT architecture professional organization.
 ---

-{% include note.html content="This site is currently a working draft." %}

 ## Welcome to BTABoK